TheAlfkid/Twitch.tv-Alfkid/README.md

 # PlugDJ rules

 * Command prefix is .
-(Use it like this: ".freespin")
+(Use it like this: ".rules")

 * This is an English only channel!